 This list is also useful because some off-the-shelf medications which you may only use for temporary conditions (e.g. cold and flu, sinus) also contain banned substances which may show up in drug test results.

 The ASADA site also has a guide on what is actually involved with a drug test should you be selected to have one.
 This is in a document called “Athlete Testing Guide” which is designed to help athletes understand what will happen during and after a testing session and their rights and responsibilities in relation to testing.

-If your doctor or other expert advice has determined that a TUE will be required, TUE applications may be downloaded from the World Masters Athletics website.
+If your doctor or other expert advice has determined that a TUE will be required, all information and TUE applications may be downloaded from the World Masters Athletics website.
 The next step is to take it to your doctor to fill in the medical details required.
 The completed TUE should then be mailed to: